 - A subdomain is, fundamentally, an individual site hosted on a common domain.
-Search engines view subdomains as unique and unrelated to the root domain; this standard of URL informs Google, Bing, Yahoo, and other search engines each site should be treated as a different entity.
+Search engines view subdomains as unique and unrelated to the root domain; this standard of URL informs Google, Bing and other search engines that each site should be treated as a different entity.

-- When running SEO tests, 100 percent of link juice flows through a subdomain vs. 90 percent with a subdirectory.
+- When running SEO tests, 100% of link juice flows through a subdomain vs. 90% with a subdirectory.

 - You can integrate keywords into the URL to boost search and clarify to users the exact purpose of your website.

 - Google likes to rank specialty sites more than large authority sites.
 Only very prominent websites, such as large news publications or retail brands can get away without using subdomains because of the sheer volume of links within their site.
-A good example is Wikipedia.
+Good examples are Reddit and Wikipedia.